|

 4. Through the community sport programme, to provide examples of good

-practice which clearly demonstrate sports contribution to addressing wider
+practice which clearly demonstrate sports contribution to

 social issues.